lehtiolab/msstitch/README.md

 Create a protein table, with isobaric quantification as for peptides, the average of the top-3 highest intensity peptides for MS1 quantification:
-For all of these, summarizing isobaric PSM data to peptide, protein, gene features is done using median PSM quantification values per feature (e.g. a protein).
-If you'd rather use averages, use `--summarize-average` as below:
+For all of these, summarizing isobaric PSM data to peptide, protein, gene features is done using medians of log2 PSM quantification values per feature (e.g. a protein).
+If you'd rather use averages, use `--summarize-average` as below, where we also show log2 transformation of intensities before summarizing and subsequent median-centering:

 ```
 msstitch proteins -i set1_target_peptides.txt --decoyfn set1_decoy_peptides \